Status of the Irish language: Irish-medium education outside the Gaeltacht

 There has been rapid growth in a branch of the State-sponsored school system (mostly urban) in which Irish is the language of instruction.
-Such schools (known as Gaelscoileanna at primary level) are found both in middle-class and disadvantaged areas.
+Such schools - which are officially called Gaelscoileanna - are found both in middle-class and disadvantaged areas.
 Their success is due to limited but effective community support and a professional administrative infrastructure.

-In 1972, outside official Irish-speaking areas, there were only 11 such schools at primary level and five at secondary level but as of 2019 there are now 180 Gaelscoileanna at primary level and 31 Gaelcholáistí and 17 Aonaid Ghaeilge (Irish language units within English-medium schools) at second level.
+In 1972, outside official Irish-speaking areas, there were only 11 such schools at primary level and five at secondary level but as of 2023 there are now 188 Gaelscoileanna at primary level and 31 Gaelcholáistí and 17 Aonaid Ghaeilge (Irish language units within English-medium schools) at second level.
 These schools educate over 50,000 students and there is now at least one in each of the 32 traditional counties of Ireland.
 There are also over 4,000 children in Irish-medium preschools or Naíonraí outside the Gaeltacht.

 These schools have a high academic reputation, thanks to committed teachers and parents.
 Their success has attracted other parents who seek good examination performance at a moderate cost.
 The result has been termed a system of "positive social selection," with such schools giving exceptional access to tertiary education and so to employment - an analysis of "feeder" schools (which supply students to third level institutions) has shown that 22% of the Irish-medium schools sent all their students on to tertiary level, compared to 7% of English-medium schools.

 Since September 2017 new students in Irish language-medium secondary schools have been taught a new L1 Irish language subject for their Junior Certificate which is specially designed for schools teaching through Irish.
 It is expected that a new L1 Irish language subject for Leaving Certificate students in Irish-medium schools will be introduced in 2024.

 An Foras Pátrúnachta is the largest patron body of Gaelscoileanna in the Republic of Ireland.